March of Harmonias

 Harmonia (Galgortha)

 Small City: Alignment: LN, Population: 8,400 (99% human).
-Authority figure: Baron Jasper af Staller (human male, fighter).
+Authority figures: Baron Jasper af Staller (human male, fighter), Tibor Vadild (human male, fighter-aristocrat).

 Harmonia is the old provincial capital and was once an impressive city of grace and beauty that has long since fallen in to disrepair since its sacking and capture by humanoids over thirty years ago.
-When dominated by the Orcs and then Uthabar Orogs it was called Galgortha but recently was captured by the Duchy of Everwatch and reverted back to its old Harmonia name.
+When dominated by the Orcs and then Uthabar Orogs, it was called Galgortha but recently was captured by the Duchy of Everwatch and reverted back to its old Harmonia name.
 For a brief period it was controlled by Margravine Arabella backed by Hextor mercenaries but her death and their defeat to the Duchy of Everwatch has led to its current governor, Baron Jasper af Staller, being appointed to rebuild the city.

-The Baron has introduced a strict no nonsense policy to administering the city with the formation of an active and honest city watch and magistrates.
-This has stamped out much of the endemic corruption that plagued Harmonia but also caused a degree of unrest as the populace adjusted to the new rule of law.
-In turn the Baron has been not hesitated to keep order using the sizeable Everwatch garrison to quell unrest; over a hundred rioters were imprisoned and sentenced to hard labour for their criminal actions.
-Though a sizeable criminal underworld still exists the Watch maintains order and the economy of Harmonia is in turn growing.
+Baron Jasper introduced strict no nonsense policies to administering the city with the formation of an active and honest city watch and magistrates.
+This stamped out much of the endemic corruption that plagued Harmonia but also caused a degree of unrest as the populace adjusted to the new rule of law.
+In turn the Baron never hesitated to keep order using the sizeable Everwatch garrison to quell unrest; over the last two years sizeable numbers of rioters and criminals were imprisoned and sentenced to hard labour for their criminal actions.
+Though a sizeable criminal underworld still exists the Watch maintains order and the economy of Harmonia is in turn booming.
 It is becoming more and more like a normal city and the bulk of the populace fear a return to the random violence and rampant corruption of the past.
-Along with the imposition of the rule of law major efforts to rebuild the city and to assist the populace are taking place.
-The Church of Pelor has established a temple and numerous shrines from which aid and assistance is freely given while Clerics of Bralm continue to aid and guide construction and rebuilding.
-To the north and east of Harmonia are the reliquum fields that are a valuable magical resource where grants to exploit the fields are being issued.
+Along with the imposition of the rule of law major efforts to rebuild the city and to assist the populace took place.
+The Church of Pelor established a temple and numerous shrines from which aid and assistance was freely given while Clerics of Bralm continued to aid and guide construction and rebuilding.

 Maidenvale (Shag’ra)

-Small Town: Alignment: TN, Population: 1,000 (99% human).
-Authority figure: Sir Huwel af Morriss (human male, fighter).
+Large Town: Alignment: TN, Population: 2,509 (90% human, 6% half-orc, 4% other).
+Authority figures: Sir Huwel af Morriss (human male, fighter), Honest-John Humblesworn (human, male, merchant).

 Gloryhome (Woodchase)

-Small Town: Alignment: TN, Population: 500 (95% human, 4% Dwarven).
+Small Town: Alignment: TN, Population: 500 (93% human, 4% Dwarven, 3% Other).
 Authority figure: Osthen Amali (human male, adventurer).

 Steelrayn